notionparallax/blog/_posts/2016-01-07-centroid-of-points-on-the-surface-of-a-sphere-redux.md

 ---
 layout: post
-title: 'Centroid of points on the surface of a sphere: redux'
+title: "Centroid of points on the surface of a sphere: redux"
 date: 2016-01-07 08:15:35.000000000 +11:00
 type: post
 published: true